 The Company maintains exposure in cash and cash equivalents, term deposits with banks and investments in mutual funds.
 The credit worthiness of such banks and financial institutions is evaluated by the management on an ongoing basis and is considered to be good.
 As a practice, the company only invests with high rated banks/ institutions.
-The Company's maximum exposure to credit risk as at March 31, 2022 and March 31, 2021 is the carrying value of each class of financial assets as disclosed in note 5 and note 9.
+The Company's maximum exposure to credit risk as at March 31, 2023 and March 31, 2022 is the carrying value of each class of financial assets as disclosed in note 8.